 Are Heat Pump Hot Water Systems Any Good?

-Your hot water system could contribute as much as 25% of your energy bill.
-While you could install water-efficient fixtures around your home to reduce your hot water use, you could also consider a more efficient hot water system such as a heat pump.
+Your hot water system could contribute as much as 25% of your overall household energy bill.
+While you could install water-efficient fixtures around your home to reduce your energy consumption from hot water use, you could also consider a more efficient hot water system such as a heat pump.

-Heat pump hot water systems aren’t a new technology.
-They’re definitely an underrated contender for energy-efficient and environmentally friendly water heaters though.
-You probably already have one or two heat pumps in your home already – your fridge and air conditioner!
+It’s worth noting that heat pump hot water systems aren’t a new technology.
+However, due to their energy efficiency and environmentally-friendly operation, they’ve become highly favoured and more prevalent in recent years.
+You might not know it, but you probably have one or two heat pumps in your home already – namely, your fridge and split system air conditioner!

-There are a lot of considerations to be made about heat pumps and whether or not they’re worth it for your home.
-We’re going to outline these things and help you decide if a heat pump water heater is right for you.
+There is a lot to consider about heat pump water heaters and whether or not they’re worth it for your home.
+We’re going to outline some of these points to help you decide if a heat pump water heater is right for you.

-Before delving into the ins and outs of heat pumps and the variations, it helps to understand how they work first.
+Before delving into the ins and outs of these highly energy-efficient systems, it helps to understand how hot water heat pumps work first.

 Types of Heat Pump Hot Water Systems

-As if there weren’t enough hot water system types already, there are even different types of heat pump hot water systems!
-They can be broken down into their energy sources and the type of unit.
+As if there weren’t enough hot water system types already, there are even different types of heat pump systems to choose between!
+You can break these down into their energy sources and the type of unit.

 Air-Source Heat Pumps

-The most common heat pump type you will find in Australia is an air-source heat pump.
+The most common hot water heat pump type you will find in Australia is an air-source heat pump.

-Many people don’t consider heat pumps if they live in a cold climate as they think their air is too cold.
+Many people don’t consider heat pump hot water systems if they live in a cold climate, as they think their surrounding air is too cold to be effective.
 Air-source heat pumps might not work for colder climates that experience below-freezing temperatures frequently.
 Here in Australia, we’re lucky to rarely experience this kind of cold weather.
-Air-source heat pumps will work for most homes, and the refrigerants used are designed to work even at -10OC!
+Air-source heat pumps will work for most homes, and the refrigerants used are designed to work in cold temperatures, even at -10OC!

 Geothermal Heat Pumps

-Geothermal heat pumps are a good alternative to air-source heat pumps.
-While the air temperature might be below freezing, the temperature below the ground is much warmer and relatively constant.
+Geothermal heat pump water heaters are a good alternative to air-source heat pumps.
+While the ambient air temperature might be below freezing, the temperature below the ground is much warmer and relatively constant.

-Geothermal heat pumps will set you back more than an air-source pump initially.
-They are more efficient, however, and will save you money further down the line.
+Though geothermal heat pumps will initially set you back more than an air-source heat pump water heater, they are more efficient, and will save you money further down the line.
 As pipes are laid under the ground, they can be a great option for homes with minimal space as well.